madjid/MMPickerView/README.md

 MMPickerView
 ============

-An easy to use and customizable PickerView for your iOS app.
-With animation, design options, selected value and previously selected value functionality.
+An easy to use and customizable view component that presents a `UIPickerView` with a toolbar, Done button, animation, design options, selected value and previously selected value functionality.
 Works with iOS 6 and even better in iOS 7, because it let's you change the background color of the PickerView.